 As part of the application process for a Health and Social Care course, candidates whose initial application to LSBU is successful will be invited for an interview.

 The interview is the last part of the selection process and is an opportunity to explain face-to-face to LSBU academic staff and our Health Trust partners why you are the right student for the course.
 To help you prepare for the day we have provided you with some useful interview guidance below including our own interview tips.
 Make sure you also review the guidance specific to your course.

-Midwifery BSc applicants need to have Level 2 Science, Maths and English qualifications before being invited to interview.
+Midwifery BSc applicants need to have their GCSE Science, Maths and English qualifications before being invited to interview.

 Documents to bring

 - Passport/driving licence: Your identity will be checked against your passport or driving licence.
 You must bring one of these documents with you to your interview.
 If you forget we will not be able to interview you.